|

 A partial panel emergency that extends for any period is likely to result in

+an accident.
 The record of IFR accidents

 shows that many pilots were unable to control the aircraft on partial panel.
 A